 Sara holds a First Class BSc Honours degree in Human Sciences (Social Anthropology, Philosophy and Psychology) and Communications and was the proud recipient of a medal for outstanding academic achievement at London’s Brunel University.

 She has also received publishing, journalism and digital media training with PMA Media Training, part of the Press Association.
-She is fluent in English and Urdu and has knowledge of Arabic, Farsi and Turkish.
+She is fluent in English and Urdu and has knowledge of Arabic and Farsi and is currently learning Turkish.